Fall2024CS584/Project1/README.md

 - Prediction and calculation of MSE.
 - Visualizations of Model Performance and Relationships in Features.

-- **Elasticnet.py**: This file is already given in the repo that we have edited the file with the appropriate code that is needed to execute the project_1 accordingly.
+- **Elasticnet.py**: This file is already given in the repo that we have edited the file with the appropriate code that is needed to execute the project_1 te.
 - **What we have implemented in teh ElasticNet.py file?**
 - Developed the ElasticNet class from scratch and also added the gradiant descent for continuosly updating the weights and bias.
 - We have also used this file for the testing purposes which are also mentioned in the tests(test_ElasticNetModel.py)